-Irish Foreign Minister Eamon Gilmore will lay a wreath today at the site of the Washington Arsenal fire of June 17th 1864.
+This year Irish Foreign Minister Eamon Gilmore laid a wreath at the site of the Washington Arsenal fire of June 17th 1864.

-It is 150 years to the day when an explosion left 21 girls, mostly poor Irish immigrant women, dead.
+It was 150 years ago that an explosion left 21 girls, mostly poor Irish immigrant women, dead.

 The fire was a sensation at the time with President Lincoln and Secretary of War Edward Stanton leading the mourners at the funeral.

 The Washington Arsenal was the largest Federal arsenal where the Union Army created and stored their ammunition.

 Because women had much more slender fingers they were better able to pack the cartridges containing the gunpowder in their casings.
 Hundreds of women described as “mostly young and very poor Irish women and girls” were employed in the very vital jobs of creating the ammunition for the war effort.